JohannesFischer/photojunkies/framework/docs/en/reference/partial-caching.md

 	<% cached 'loginblock', LastEdited, CurrentMember.isAdmin %>

+An additional global key is incorporated in the cache lookup.
+The default value for this is `$CurrentReadingMode, $CurrentUser.ID`, which ensures that the current `[api:Versioned]` state and user ID are used.
+This may be configured by changing the config value of `SSViewer.global_key`.
+It is also necessary to flush the template caching when modifying this config, as this key is cached within the template itself.

+For example, to ensure that the cache is configured to respect another variable, and if the current logged in user does not influence your template content, you can update this key as below;

+	:::yaml
+	SSViewer:
+		global_key: '$CurrentReadingMode, $Locale'

 ## Aggregates

 Often you want to invalidate a cache when any in a set of objects change, or when the objects in a relationship change.